AdobeDocs/experience-manager-64.pt-BR/help/sites-developing/touch-ui-concepts.md

 Propósito:

 * Fornecer funcionalidade comum
-* Implementação do barramento do Evento
+* Implementação do barramento do evento
 * Modelos do cliente
 * XSS